 - Recruiting Coordinator

 - Defensive Coordinator

-- · First year at Washington
+- Second year at Washington

 Janet Soderberg, a Northwest native who played for and coached with UW head coach June Daugherty at Boise State, is the most recent addition to the Husky women's basketball staff.
-Hired in August of 2004, Soderberg begins her first season with the purple and gold.
+Soderberg begins her second season with the purple and gold.

-Soderberg will serve as both recruiting and defensive coordinator with the Huskies.
+Soderberg serves as both recruiting and defensive coordinator with the Huskies.